 BEFORE AND AFTER EXAMPLE

 See the before and after image of the scallions below.
 Notice how the ‘before’ image looks more flat and maybe a little dull, whereas the ‘after’ image looks more rich and saturated?
-Don’t be afraid to play and watch how different settings affect your image.
+Don’t be afraid to play with the variety of editing tools in the software and watch how different settings affect your image.
+It’s probably my favorite part of the food photography process. 😉

-I have some great editing tutorials that I discovered on CreativeLive to get you started learning how to edit in Lightroom and Photoshop.
-I highly recommend CreativeLive as an online resource – I frequently watch their classes and always feel like I’ve walked away with valuable information to help me be a better photographer.
+I have some great editing tutorials that I discovered on CreativeLive to get you started with Lightroom and Photoshop.
+I highly recommend CreativeLive as an online resource – I frequently watch their classes and always feel like I’ve walked away with valuable information to help me become a better photographer.

 In conclusion, light and airy food photography is a gorgeous style.
 Take the time to learn manual mode, get a good tripod, find some pretty light surfaces and props, practice different lighting positions and find your editing style.
 You’ll be amazed at the images you can produce when you just take the time to practice!